top1944/duckuments/docs/atoms_85_fall2017_projects/16_distrubuted_est/30-final-project-report-fleet-communication.md

 #### Possible Solution
 We discovered late into the project that the edimax has mesh capabilities.
 We tried it and found that it works but never fully tested it to a point that we were confident with its viability.

+_Remark: There were some driver problems with some WiFi adapters with respect to mesh network capabilities.
+It works with the edimax, so it might be of advantage to have two edimax adapters: one for the duckiebot and one for the laptop.
+With this setup, the edimax adapters can be used to create the mesh network (and the connected laptops would be a part of the network as well).
+It is also important to know that at this moment, it is not possible to get a connection to the internet through the duckiebot via the mesh network._

 ### Improving usability of platform